madagiurgiu25/workshop-ngs-bioinfo2025/tutorials/tutorial_from_fastq_to_bam.md

 ## 9. Deduplication and Quality Control

 We need deduplication in NGS data analysis to remove duplicate reads that arise not from biology, but from the sequencing process — mainly during PCR amplification in library preparation.
-Additionally, we want to keep only reads which are “properly-paired”, i.e. remove unmapped, singletons or other reads.
-This will make the dataset more reliable for the downstream analysis.
+Additionally, we want to keep only reads which are "properly-paired", i.e. remove unmapped, singletons or other reads.
+This will make the dataset more reliable for the downstream analysis, i.e. SNV and INDELs calling.

+**!IMPORTANT:** Please note that for SV calling keeping only "properly-paired" reads is not sufficient, as in this case you are interested keeping discordant and split-reads.

 In this step we will:
 - remove PCR duplicates using **Picard MarkDuplicates**